Introduction

 Early low-fidelity layout of core features.

-Client Feedback: indicated that the design felt generic and should better appeal to students.
+Stakeholders' Feedback: indicated that the design felt generic and should better appeal to students.

 Iteration 2